An expert-backed guide on looking after your dog’s teeth

 Golden Labrador smiling at owner

-While more research is needed into how an unhealthy microbiome may contribute to causing these issues in dogs, or how these issues might negatively alter the microbiome, it’s clear that the microbiome is an important part of your dog’s body!
+While more research is needed into the various implications of an imbalanced microbiome, it’s clear that the microbiome is an important part of your dog’s body!

 Signs of a poor microbiome in dogs

-There’s no clear-cut, one-size-fits-all list of symptoms of an imbalanced microbiome.
+There’s no clear-cut, one-size-fits-all list of signs that indicate an imbalanced microbiome.
 That’s because an imbalanced microbiome is thought to have a vast range of potential knock-on effects.

 In your dog’s mouth, an imbalanced microbiome may contribute to: